 Mellano Farm Stand

-Learn from the best and see some of the best surfers take over the waves
+Learn from the best and see some of the most talented surfers in the U.S. take over the waves.

 Catch a thrilling day of watching talented surfers for Nissan Super Girl Surf Pro, USA Surfing Prime, USA Surfing Championships, and other competitions right in the heart of Oceanside, CA.